 DOR has provided a variety of methods for making fraud referrals, which allow private citizens and other agencies to report cases where they believe fraud is being committed.
-Figure 6 shows the total dollars collected through fraud referrals from FY 2014 to FY 2019.
+Figure 6 shows the total dollars collected through fraud referrals from FY 2016 to FY 2020.
 After a significant increase in FY 2015, the dollars collected dropped off in FY 2016.
 This coincides with the decision not to run the Suspect Fraud campaign in FY 2016.
 Since then, in a coordinated effort between the agencies, efforts are focused toward more targeted marketing to a narrower audience, which includes a survey directed toward the business community through a marketing firm on behalf of the three agencies.
 This reflects a shift in marketing emphasis from consumers toward the business community.

 In FY 2017, the fraud dollars collected increased, with some larger assessments resulting from referrals.
 In FY 2018, DOR configured and implemented a new system, which resulted in a drop in collections as employees learned the new system.
+In March of FY 2020, the department halted enforced collections and assessments during the Governor's state of emergency, resulting in a significant drop in the collections on these assessments.